rafael-santiago/cherry/doc/README.md

         </html>
 ```

-The result's header data is the most "higher" information that will be included in a find result report.
+The result's header data is the highest information that will be included in a find result report.
 Nothing so special, look:

 ```
         <html>